michaelh23/bms_processingclass/content/resources/index.md

 <a href="https://www.codecademy.com/learn/python">CodeAcademy.org</a> has an online course to help learn Python.
 There are many other resources online as well as many books.

+## Defold

+Defold is a free commercial quality game engine for 2d games.
+You can find it here:  <a http://http://defold.com" target="_blank">Defold</a>.
+It is completely free to use and can generate games for Windows, Mac, iOS, Android, and Web.

 ## Phaser.io

 Phaser is a free framework for writing games for websites.
 Its host website <a href="http://phaser.io" target="_blank">phaser.io</a> has a nice page with lots of examples.
 This has been used for commercial and free game work and is quite powerful.
 There are a number of tutorials for how to learn it on websites as well as youtube videos.
 It is worth checking out if you are interested in making games.